Creative Marketing Solutions: Fresh, Effective Strategies for Attracting Clients and Customers from Marcia Yudkin

 Learn to Present Teleseminars Comfortably and Profitably

-The Teleteach for Profit course gives you the straight scoop on what you should and shouldn't do in your teleseminar program and why.
-After taking the course, novices go from feeling nervous about leading an audio session or unsure about how to attract participants to using teleseminars as a regular method of generating prospective customers or as a profit center in itself.
-Teleseminar course details.
+My online course, Teleteach for Profit, gives you the straight scoop on what you should and shouldn't do in your teleseminar program and why.
+As a novice, you'll go from feeling nervous about leading an audio session to using teleseminars confidently for generating prospective customers or as a profit center in themselves.
+Course details.

 • Technology barriers.
 People who have dialup service or Satellite Internet usually cannot participate in webinars.
 Some corporate folks can't join a webinar because of their company firewall.
 And serious technical glitches are multiple times more common with webinars than teleseminars.